pantheon-systems/documentation/source/content/plugins-known-issues.md

 ___

-**Issue 3:** Upon activating WPML String Translation plugin, you may see this error:
+**Issue 3:** Your wp-admin becomes too slow or upon activating WPML String Translation plugin, you may see this error:

 >WPML String Translation is attempting to write .mo files with translations to folder:
 >